-We are committed to an ambitious tree planting programme, which hopes to see enough trees planted by 2030 that at maturity will double canopy cover in our area.
+We are committed to an ambitious tree planting programme which aims to see enough trees planted by 2030 that at maturity will double canopy cover in our area.

 About the programme

-Thousands of new trees will be planted on land we manage or maintain.
-For example, public open spaces, highways verges and green areas within residential developments, bringing benefits directly where people live.
+This includes planting in public open spaces, on highways verges and in green areas within residential developments, bringing benefits directly where people live.

-The tree planting season runs from November to March in the UK, when trees are dormant.
-Planting then gives them the best chance of fully establishing.
+This year, tree planting will take place between November 2025 and March 2026.
+At this time trees are dormant, so this gives them the best chance of fully establishing.

 The regional picture